chipweinberger/flutter_blue_plus/MOCKING.md

 ## Overview

-Since version [1.10.0](https://pub.dev/packages/flutter_blue_plus/changelog#1100), `FlutterBluePlus.instance` has been deprecated in favor of static functions, as no platform supports multiple instances.
-Therefore, in order to mock `FlutterBluePlus` functions for testing, you need to:
+Since version [1.10.0](https://pub.dev/packages/flutter_blue_plus/changelog#1100), `FlutterBluePlus.instance` has been deprecated in favor of static functions.

-1. Wrap `FlutterBluePlus` in a mockable class
+Therefore, to mock FlutterBluePlus you must:

-2. Create an instance of the mockable class
+1. Wrap `FlutterBluePlus` in a mockable non-static class
-3. Pass the instance to all classes that call `FlutterBluePlus`
+2. Add your mocked functions to the mockable class.
-4. Mock the mockable class.
+2. Use the mockable class in your code

 A full example is [here](https://dsavir-h.medium.com/mocking-bluetooth-in-flutter-updated-cb3b9484ae02).